Housing Affordability Index

 About the Housing Affordability Index

-The index is a ratio where the average quarterly mortgage payment is its numerator and the average quarterly income is its denominator (i.e. the higher the level, the more difficult it is to afford a home).
-The quarterly mortgage payment is based on a series of monthly mortgage payments that are calculated as follows:
+The affordability index provides an estimate of the share of disposable income that a representative household would put toward housing-related expenses.
+The measure is a ratio, where the numerator, housing-related costs, is the sum of the average quarterly mortgage payment plus utility fees and the denominator is the average household disposable income (i.e., the higher the level, the more difficult it is to afford a home).
+Quarterly housing-related costs (denoted by c) are based on a series of monthly mortgage payments and utility fees that are calculated as follows:1